Minster, Swale: History

 During the Second World War the Shoeburyness Boom, which ran across the Thames Estuary to protect shipping from submarine attack, ran from Royal Oak Point (near Minster) to Shoeburyness in Essex.
 A similar structure was built along the same alignment in the early 1950s to protect against Soviet submarines.
 The Royal Oak Point end of the boom was demolished in the 1960s.

+In 1961 the civil parish called "Minster in Sheppey" had a population of 7860.
+On 1 April 1968 the parish was abolished to form Queenborough in Sheppey.

 Education

 Oasis Academy Isle of Sheppey is located over two sites in the area, and is the only secondary school on the Isle of Sheppey.
 In 2009 eleven pupils were hurt by the collapse of a heating duct during an exam at its predecessor, Minster College.

+Media

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the Bluebell Hill TV transmitter.

+The town is served by county-wide radio stations: BBC Radio Kent, Heart South, Gold Radio.
+Community radio based stations are BRFM 95.6 FM, Sheppey FM 92.2 and Hospital Radio Swale which broadcasts from the Sheppey Community Hospital in the town.

+The Sheerness Times Guardian is the local weekly newspaper.